getrektgit/pitchforkForms/PitchforkForms_Backend/README.md

 3. Set up environment variables:
     Create a `.env` file in the root directory and configure the required variables (e.g., database connection string, API keys) based on .env.example.

+4. Start the database server:
+    Open XAMPP and start the Apache server and MySQL

-4. Start the development server:
+5. Start the development server:
     ```bash
     node server.js
     ```